Louisli0515/Financial-Markets-Yale-University-Coursea-Note/README.md

 * Regulation has to continually change through time as technology changes.
 * World economy dominates more and more, and so regulation will shift to international.

+## Module 5

+### Forwards and Futures Markets

+#### Public Lack of Appreciation of Derivative Markets

+* A derivative market is a market in another market.
+There is some 'underlying market'.

+### Forward Contracts

+#### Forward Contract

+* Forward is just a contract to deliver at a future date (exercise date or maturity date) at a specified exercise price.
+* Example: Rice farmer sells rice to warehouser.
+* Example: Foreign Exchange forward.
+Contract to sell pounds for yen.
+* Both sides are locked into the contract, no liquidity.

+#### FX Forwards and Forward Interest Parity

+* FX Forward is like a pair of zero coupon bonds.
+* Therefore, forward rate reflects interest rates in the two currencies.
+* Forward Interest Parity: $$\text{forward exchange rate}(Y/$) = \text{spot exchange rate}(Y/$)\times\frac{1+r_{Y}}{1+r_{$}}.$$

+#### Forward Rate Agreements

+* Promises interest rate on future loan.
+* L = actual interest rate on contract date
+* R = contract rate
+* D = days in contract period
+* A = contract amount
+* B = 360 or 365 days $$\text{Settlement} = \frac{(L-R)\times D\times A}{(B\times 100)+L\times D}.$$

+### Future Contract

+#### Futures Contracts

+* Futures contracts differ from forward contracts in that contractors deal with an exchange rather than each other, and thus do not need to access each others' credit.
+* Futures contracts are standardized retail products, rather than custom products.
+* Futures contracts rely on margin calls to guarantee performance.

+### Rice Futures

+#### First Futures Market:Osaka

+* Begun at Dojima, Osaka, Japan in 1670s.
+World's only futures market until 1860s.
+* Dojima was centre for rice trade, with 91 rice warehouse in 1673.
+Rice is the underlying primary market.
+* Dojima futures exchange had precise definitions of quality, delivery date and place, experts who evaluated rice quality, and clearinghouses for contracts.
+These are derivatives.

+### Buying, Selling and Settlement

+#### Buying or Selling Futures

+* When one 'buys' a futures contract, one agrees with the exchange to a daily settlement procedure that is only loosely analogous to buying the commodity.
+One must post initial margin with the futures commission merchant.
+* Same as when one 'sells' a futures contract, no intention of selling the commodity.
+Again, post margin.

+#### Daily Settlement

+* Every day, the exchange defines a price called the 'settle' price, which is essentially the last trade on that day.
+* Every day until expiration a buyer's margin account is credited with the amount: change in settle price $\times$ contract amount.
+* If contract is cash settled, on the last day the margin account is credited with $\times$ contract amount.
+* If contract is physical delivery, on last day buyer must receive commodity.